Six Great Coleslaw Recipes: From Classic Coleslaw to Modern Cheesey Slaw: How to Make Homemade Slaw

 Make the classic slaw and add chopped crispy bacon and thinly sliced red salad onions just before serving.
 This one you can eat simply on it's own, straight out of the bowl or sandwiched between two slices of brown soda bread.
 One of my favourite ways of eating this slaw is in a toasted panini, the other is on top of a jacket potato.
 Delicious.

 Why not get creative with your meal times and add your favorite ingredients to invent your own homemade coleslaw recipes.
 I'll give you a staring point, try some of the following: curried slaw; yogurt slaw; chilli slaw; red pepper slaw; marie-rose slaw; wild rice slaw; sweet pumpkin slaw; apple slaw; shrimp slaw.
 Ok that's enough, time to use your own imagination.
 Go for it people.

 There is no limit to what you can add to the classic coleslaw recipe!
 Look at the main ingredients in your main dish and then add some of them to the slaw to make a complimentry side dish.
 For example: pulled pork with honey and mustard; add a little honey and mustard to your slaw.
 Perfect.

 © 2010 Gabriel Wilson

 3 easy delicious potato salad recipes with a few tasty hints and tips.
 Great dishes to compliment salads, sandwiches and cold cuts.

 This article shows step by step, how to cook a roast Sunday lunch the whole family will enjoy complete with the calorie low down.
-A low fat full tasting Sunday calorie counted lunch.
+A low fat, calorie counted, roast beef Sunday lunch.

 Zero calorie foods take more energy to absorb into the system than the energy in the food itself.
 In other words zero calorie foods are foods you can eat without counting calories or gaining weight